hkust-suscity/Electrolytic-ammonia-production-in-Europe/README.md

 ### 3. Data Availability

 The code and datasets provided are simplified version of the material used in the article (mention).
 The purpose of the sample code is to highlight the mechanisms of the developed model.
+Sample data and code referred to the following 4 regions:
+- `ES42`, Castile-La Mancha (Spain),
+- `ITH5`, Ferrara (Italy),
+- `NO03`, Sør-Østlandet (Norway),
+- `UKC1`, Tees Valley and Durham (United Kingdom).
 All the data and complete code related to this paper may be requested from the corresponding authors (cite).